openworm/owmeta/README.md

 Relationship to ChannelWorm2
 -----------------------------
 [ChannelWorm2](https://github.com/openworm/ChannelWorm2) is the sub-project of OpenWorm which houses ion channel models.
 In the future, we expect ChannelWorm2 to be a "consumer" of owmeta.
-An owmeta database will house physical models, the digitized plots they are derived from (there is a Plot type in owmeta), and provide code to put those models into enumerated formats along with auxillary files or comments.
+An owmeta database will house physical models, the digitized plots they are derived from (there is a Plot type in owmeta), and provide code to put those models into enumerated formats along with auxiliary files or comments.
 However, because these projects were not developed sequentially, there is currently some overlap in functionality, and owmeta itself houses a fairly substantial amount of physiological information about *C. elegans.* Ultimately, the pure core of owmeta, which is meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories associated with simulations), will be separated out into standalone functionality.